Michel Acosta

-David Michel Acosta Márquez (born 14 February 1988) is a Uruguayan footballer currently playing as a defensive midfielder for Atenas.
+David Michel Acosta Márquez (born 14 February 1988) is a Uruguayan footballer who plays as a defensive midfielder for Tacuarembó.

 Career

-Acosta started his professional career playing with his local city team Paysandú F.C. in 2005.
+Acosta started his professional career playing with his local city team Paysandú in 2005.

 On 23 July 2013, he signed a contract with Cypriot side AEK Kouklia.

 International career

 Acosta played for the Uruguay U17 team at the 2005 South American Under-17 Football Championship held in Venezuela.
 Uruguay went on to qualify for the 2005 FIFA U-17 World Championship held in Peru and Acosta was selected for the squad to play in the tournament.
 Uruguay finished at the bottom of their group with 0 points.